santurini/SimSiam-Tensorflow/README.md

 $$Loss = \frac{1}{2} D(p_1, z_2) +  \frac{1}{2} D(p_2, z_1) \ \ with \ \ D(p, z) = - \frac{p \cdot z}{||p||_2 \cdot ||z||_2}$$

-This is the pseudocode of the paper that makes it even cleare:
+This is the pseudocode of the paper that makes it even clearer:
 ```
 # f: backbone + projection mlp
 # h: prediction mlp